joaosds/nematic-learning/README.md

 ## Short Instructions

 ### Continuum model for tDBG
-1. TDBG.py is a variation of [pytwist](https://github.com/sturk111/pytwist) that contains the graphene and moiré couplings.
+1. TDBG.py is a variation of [pytwist](https://github.com/sturk111/pytwist) that contains the graphene and moiré nematic couplings.
 For further documentation we refer to the original repository - that goes beyond tDBG by including other moiré heterostructures.

 ### Toy model for TBG